Estimated Reading Time : 1 minute, 51 seconds

 4 Servings

-This versatility is part of what makes Salvadoran empanadas special, as they cater to different preferences and allow each person to enjoy a unique experience.
+This versatility is part of what makes Salvadoran empanadas special, as they meet different preferences and allow each person to enjoy a unique experience.